Skip to content

 shell

-bundle exec rails g servactory:rspec users_service/create first_name middle_name last_name
+bundle exec rails g servactory:rspec users/create first_name middle_name last_name